AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

 It's a lot more compact than my English-like language.
 It is also much more difficult to read.
 We want to learn C++, which I'll delve into below, but first we'll look at what computers can do in order to better motivate why we want to learn such a precise language[^cashmoney].

-[^cashmoney] Assuming you're not already motivated by the huge salaries that programmers command!
+[^cashmoney]: Assuming you're not already motivated by the huge salaries that programmers command!
 Or in the immortal words of MC Solaar "Du cash-money...
 Une voiture rouge.
-Donne-moi tout ça sinon faut qu'tu bouges"
+Donne-moi tout ça sinon faut qu'tu bouges".

 ## What can Computers Do?